CLOSED CHURCHES WITHIN THE

 class was organized in 1896 and met in the schoolhouse until an 1899 revival

 prompted the erected of a church building in 1900.
-The appointment was always served from Rome,
+The appointment was always served from Rome, and the building is listed in the 1907 township

 Final disposition:

-59. Warren Center UMC
+60. Warren Center UMC

 Address: Main Road, village of Warren Center